-Additionally, the County Treasurer's office electronically wired \$2,553,378 in monthly bond payment for the Payne County Facilities Authority (PCFA) without following proper disbursement guidelines as outlined by state statutes.
+Additionally, the County Treasurer's office electronically wired \$6,106,961 in monthly bond payments for the Payne County Facilities Authority (PCFA) without following proper disbursement guidelines as outlined by state statutes.

-Further, the test of five (5) credit card purchase orders resulted in the following noted weaknesses:
+Further, the test of four (4) credit card purchase orders resulted in the following noted weaknesses:

-- The County Sheriff's credit card is held under the County Sheriff's department name instead of the County's name. - The County Sheriff's credit card had a limit of \$15,000 instead of the a statutorily allowed \$10,000. - County travel policy states that meals are to be reimbursed and that lodging costs, equal to or less than the accepted government rate, are to be paid to the hotel on a separate purchase.
-All five (5) disbursements were charged directly to the Sheriff department's credit card. - Lodging paid exceeded the GSA rate by \$1,342.
-The County also paid \$12 in state lodging taxes to the State of Oklahoma
+- The County Sheriff's credit card is held under the County Sheriff's department name instead of the County's name. - The County Sheriff's credit card had a limit of \$15,000 instead of the statutorily allowed \$10,000. - County travel policy states that meals are to be reimbursed and that lodging costs, equal to or less than the accepted government rate, are to be paid to the hotel on a separate purchase order.
+All four (4) disbursements were either for meals or lodging and were charged directly to the County Sheriff department's credit card. - Lodging paid exceeded the GSA rate by \$114. - A total amount of \$552 was not supported by receipts.